-For all segments in the James River with the exception of JMSTF1, water quality status as measured using the WQI was classified as either Poor or Very Poor through 2011 (Figure 11).
-With respect to nitrogen, improving trends were limited primarily to the tidal freshwater segments of the James River main stem (JMSTF1 and JMSTF2; Figure 11).
-Improving long term or post method change trends in surface and/or bottom total phosphorus and dissolved inorganic phosphorus were detected in the tidal freshwater segments of the James River, the Appomattox River (APPTF), and the Chickahominy River (CHKOH) (Figure 11).
-Improving post-method change trends in surface and bottom total phosphorus were also detected at the James River mouth (JMSPH) (Figure 11).
+Water quality status as measured using the modified WQI ranged from Fair to Very Good in the James River with segments with higher status values generally being found in tidal freshwater or oligohaline segments except for the Appomattox River(APPTF) which was Poor (Figure 9).
+With respect to nitrogen, long term improving trends were limited primarily to the tidal freshwater segments of the James River main stem (JMSTF1 and JMSTF2) and to the Appomattox River (APPTF) (Figure 9).
+Improving long term or post method change trends in surface and/or bottom total phosphorus and dissolved inorganic phosphorus were detected in the tidal freshwater segments of the James River (JMSTF1 and JMSTF2), the Appomattox River

+(APPTF), and the Chickahominy River (CHKOH) (Figure 9).
+Improving post-method change trends in surface and bottom total phosphorus were also detected at the James River mouth (JMSPH) (Figure 9) and in surface total phosphorus in the oligohaline James River (JMSOH) (Figure 9).

-Improving trends in surface chlorophyll a were restricted to the lower portion of the tidal freshwater James River (JMSTF1) and the Chickahominy River (CHKOH) while a degrading trend in chlorophyll a was detected at the entrance to James River in segment JMSPH (Figure 12).
-Improving trends in surface total suspended solids were detected in the Appomattox River (APPTF) and lower portion of the tidal freshwater (JMSTF1) (Figure 12).
-Degrading trends in water clarity as measured by Secchi depth were detected in segments JMSTF2, CHKOH, and JMSPH (Figure 12).
-Summer bottom dissolved oxygen concentrations were unchanged for most segments except at segment JMSOH where a degrading trend was observed and segment JMSPH were an improved trend was observed (Figure 12).
-Salinity and temperature showed no change in most segments (Figure 12)
+Improving trends in surface chlorophyll a were restricted to the upper portion of the tidal freshwater James River (JMSTF2), the oligohaline James River (JMSOH) and the Chickahominy River (CHKOH) while a degrading trend in chlorophyll a was detected at the entrance to James River in segment JMSPH (Figure 10).
+Improving trends in surface total suspended solids were detected in the Appomattox River (APPTF) and in the bottom waters of the lower segments of the James River (JMSMH and JMSPH) while degrading trends in water clarity as measured by Secchi depth were detected in segments JMSTF1, CHKOH, and JMSPH (Figure 10).
+Summer bottom dissolved oxygen concentrations were unchanged for most segments except at segment JMSOH where a degrading trend was observed and segment JMSPH where an improving trend was observed (Figure 10).
+Salinity and temperature showed no change in most segments (Figure 10).

-Water quality status based on the WQI was Very Poor in all segments of the Elizabeth River through 2011 (Figure 13).
-Despite generally degraded water quality, conditions in the Elizabeth River appear to be improving in most segments.
-Improving trends in surface and bottom total nitrogen and total phosphorus were observed in all segments of the Elizabeth River except for the Mainstem (ELIPH) where only post method change trends in surface and bottom total phosphorus were observed (Figure 13).
-Improving trends in surface and bottom dissolved inorganic nitrogen and phosphorus were also observed in most segments (Figure 13).
-Additionally, improving trends in surface and bottom total suspended solids were observed in all segments of the Elizabeth River except segment ELIPH where an improving trend in only surface total suspended solids was observed (Figure 14).
-The only degrading trend observed was a decreasing trend in Secchi depth in the Elizabeth River Mainstem ELIPH (Figure 14).
-Water clarity in the Southern and Eastern Branch of the Elizabeth River was improving as indicated by the increasing trends in Secchi depth (Figure 14).
-Increasing trends in bottom temperature were detected in all segments except for the Mainstem of the Elizabeth River (ELIPH; Figure 14).
+Water quality status based on the modified WQI was Fair in all segments of the Elizabeth River from 1989 to 2013 (Figure 11).
+Despite generally degraded water quality, conditions in the Elizabeth River appear to be improving in many segments.
+Improving trends in total nitrogen and total phosphorus were observed in all segments of the Elizabeth River except for the Mainstem (ELIPH) where only post method change trends in these parameters were observed (Figure 11).
+Improving trends in surface and bottom dissolved inorganic nitrogen were also observed in the Southern and Eastern Branches of the Elizabeth River (SBEMH and EBEMH) and improving trends in dissolved inorganic phosphorus were observed in all segments except the Lafayette River (LAFMH) and the Elizabeth River Mainstem (ELIPH) (Figure 11).

+Additionally, improving trends in both surface and bottom total suspended solids were observed in most segments of the Elizabeth River except for the Lafayette River (LAFMH) and the Elizabeth River Mainstem (ELIPH)(Figure 12).
+The only degrading trend observed was a decreasing trend in Secchi depth in the Elizabeth River Mainstem ELIPH (Figure 12) while water clarity in the Southern and Eastern Branch of the Elizabeth River appear to be improving as indicated by the increasing trends in Secchi depth (Figure 12).
+Few trends in chlorophyll a, salinity or temperature were detected in the Elizabeth River (Figure 12).